Skip to main content

 Your midwife will check your blood pressure at all your antenatal (pregnancy) appointments.

-If you are pregnant and have a history of high blood pressure, you should be referred to a specialist in hypertension and pregnancy to discuss the risks and benefits of treatment.
+If you are pregnant and have a history of high blood pressure (chronic hypertension), you should be referred to a specialist in hypertension and pregnancy to discuss the risks and benefits of treatment.

-If you develop high blood pressure for the first time in pregnancy, you will be assessed in a hospital by a healthcare professional, usually a midwife, who is trained in caring for raised blood pressure in pregnancy.
+If you are found to have high blood pressure in pregnancy (gestational hypertension), you will be assessed in a hospital by a healthcare professional, usually a midwife.

 What is high blood pressure